AustralianCancerDataNetwork/oa-configurator/docs/config-reference.md

 ## `[logging]`

 Controls log output for `oa_configurator` and any consuming packages.
-Optional — defaults to library preset (WARNING, no handler).
+Defaults to library preset (WARNING, no handler).

 | Field | Type | Default | Description |
 |---|---|---|---|